ascomghostdrivers/legacydrivers/README.md

-# legacydrivers
+# ASCOM Legacy Drivers
-Drivers that no longer have support groups
+These ASCOM drivers  no longer have support groups